It’s depressing to believe you’re a victim, so why is this thought habit so popular? Victim thinking lures us because it feels good in the short run.

 Imagined threats feel real when our brain releases cortisol.
 If you learn to see threat signals everywhere, you end up with lots of cortisol.

 Raising your status is hard, so we long for a fast, easy way to stimulate serotonin and relieve cortisol.
 Victim status works!
 You enjoy a position of moral superiority when you condemn others for victimizing you.
-Your body quickly metabolizes serotonin, alas, so you have to do it again and again.
+Unfortunately, your body quickly metabolizes serotonin, so you have to do it again and again.
 That’s why people dwell on these accusations so often.

 You can enjoy your natural power instead of stressing about enemies.
 Your brain rewards you with the good feeling of dopamine when you find a way to meet a need.
 Each step closer to a reward releases a bit more dopamine, so you can feel good just by stepping.